-- · The Civil Liberties Act of 1988, which issued an apology and a token compensation of \$20,000 to Japanese Americans imprisoned in U.S. concentration camps during World War II, was interpreted to exclude the majority of JLAs from the bill. - · The federal lawsuit Mochizuki v. the United States, which sought redress for JLAs, offered a controversial settlement of a mere \$5,000 and an apology to eligible JLAs. - Several lawsuits filed in U.S. courts by the Shibayama brothers and other Japanese Latin Americans were dismissed on technical grounds similar to the way the National Council for Japanese American Redress was dismissed - Two pieces of legislations, sponsored by the late Sen. Daniel Inouve of Hawaii and Xavier Becerra, former congressman and current California attorney general, were human rights in the American hemisphere, ment authority, the commission's ruling can clarify and strengthen international law and legal protections.
+- The Civil Liberties Act of 1988, which issued an apology and a token compensation of \$20,000 to Japanese Americans imprisoned in U.S. concentration camps during World War II, was interpreted to exclude the majority of JLAs from the bill. - The federal lawsuit Mochizuki v. the United States, which sought redress for JLAs, offered a controversial settlement of a mere \$5,000 and an apology to eligible JLAs. - Several lawsuits filed in U.S. courts by the Shibayama brothers and other Japanese Latin Americans were dismissed on technical grounds similar to the way the National Council for Japanese American Redress was dismissed. - Two pieces of legislations, sponsored by the late Sen. Daniel Inouye of Hawaii and Xavier Becerra, former congressman and current California attorney general, were mission it is to promote the protection of human rights in the American hemisphere, which includes the U.S., Canada, Latin America and the Caribbean.

+However, while the IACHR has no enforcement authority, the commission's ruling can clarify and strengthen international law and legal protections.